enthusiasticgeek/UKBFG/README.md

 4. Select the Ball dimensions (mm) - Length/Width (both assumed to be same) of the IC.

-   Note: Since almost all ICs that I have encountered in BGA packaging have equal length and width, I keep Length/Width to be the same.
+   Note: I always keep Length and Width dimensions to be the same since all commonly found ICs in BGA packaging style, that I have encountered, have equal length and width.

 5. Select the Number of Pins of the IC.